 Lesson #2: There Are 10 Rules For a Rich Life

 Yep, not hundreds, only ten.
 Here they are in short:

-There is a limit on how much you can cut, but no limit on how much you can earn.
-You should be mindful about your spending but focus more on higher earnings.
+- There is a limit on how much you can cut, but no limit on how much you can earn.
+You should be mindful of your spending but focus more on higher earnings.